gbrlambais/gbrlambais.github.io/_pages/projects.md

 Gateway to Freedom: Origins and Consequences of the Underground Railroad. (with Felipe Valencia).

+The intergenerational impacts of the Benin returnees following the Bahia slave rebellion of 1835. (with Leonard Wantchekon).

 The long-run impact of historical pathways on economic development: Evidence from the Brazilian Empire. (with Diogo Baerlocher, Diego Firmino, Eustáquio Reis, and Henrique Veras).

 From colonial roads and mules to railroads in Brazil. (with Eustáquio Reis and Diego Firmino).